Schwifty101/WeatherApp/README.md

 ### Chatbot Integration:
 - **Chat Interface**: Users can send messages and receive responses from the bot.
 - **Toggle Chat**: A chat widget that can be minimized or maximized.
-- **Real Time Weather Queries:** The bot responds to user weather queries in real-time.
+- **Real Time Weather Queries:** The bot responds to user's weather related queries in real-time.

 ## Project Structure